MarcinOrlowski/trans-tool/README.md

 pip install prop-tool
 ```

-Altermatively, you can download `*.whl` archive and install it manually by issuing:
+Alternatively, you can download `*.whl` archive and install it manually by issuing:

 ```bash
 pip install --upgrade <FILE>.whl